 If you’re feeling overweight, groggy or are suffering from a sleep disorder, it’s hard to remember that your emotional wellbeing is just as important as your physical health.
 A lack of sleep can put you in an all-around bad mood which can cast a shadow on all your daily activities.

 A Harvard University study shows that by getting only five hours of sleep a night, you can adversely affect your brain’s ability to remember important information.
 Sleeplessness can lead to encoding failure which manifests in behaviors such as forgetting where you left your keys or the date of a birthday party you’re supposed to attend.
 These same neurobehavioral effects can also impact your attention and reaction time.
-Children and teenagers may be at the highest risk for memory problems because they need greater amounts of sleep while their bodies are still growing.
+Children and teenagers may be at the highest risk for affected memory because they need greater amounts of sleep while their bodies are still growing.

 While some physical ailments, like obesity and cancer, can take many years to reach their peak, sleeplessness is a major cause of concern for sudden disasters, workplace hazards, and car accidents.
 In fact, drowsy driving has been proven to be just as bad as driving drunk.
 Throughout history, sleep deprivation has been the culprit for many disasters, like the Three Mile Island nuclear disaster, the Exxon Valdez oil tanker spill, and the Bhopal, India gas tragedy.